rossop/cad-refactoring-poc/README.md

 ```

 ## Contributing
 Contributions to the Refactoring CAD POC project are welcome.
-Please read CONTRIBUTING.md for guidelines on how to contribute (Note: You'll need to create this CONTRIBUTING.md file).
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.

 ## Licence
 This project is licensed under the [MIT Licence](LICENCE).